What is Quality-Defined Variable Bitrate (QVBR)?

 How QVBR benefits video quality:

-- Bitrate control that automatically adjusts to different kinds of content and scenes
+- Variable bitrate control that automatically adjusts to different kinds of content and scenes

 - Encoder automatically adjusts actual quantization